BadCovidMath/BadCovidMath.github.io/index.md

 5. China maintains **extreme transparency** regarding possible local transmissions as members of the public are warned to avoid any area with the most miniscule risk.
 For example, after a airport worker in Shanghai fell ill every working person in the city was required to report to their managers to confirm they had not been in the vicinity of this case.
 In the end, only the airport workers family members fell ill.
 6. The use of the so-called health-code system applies an extreme form of "digital contagion".
 People in China don't worry about getting COVID-19, but they go out of their way to avoid lossing a 'green' health code.
 This means being informed of any area where a local transmission has ever occured in recent weeks.

-## What is the Australian Break-Out Rate for Hotel Quarantine.
+## What is the Australian Break-Out Rate for Hotel Quarantine?

 Australian politicians have enjoyed claiming their system is 99.99% effective and preventing transmission.
 However, this is because these politicians are giving themselves credit for preventing COVID-19 from spreading from **negative** cases.
 Yes!
 They are counting cases without COVID-19 as 'prevention'.
 Yes, Australian has admitted 100's of thousands of people but only a few thousand have had COVID.
 The [COVIDLIVE](covidlive.com.au) website keeps comprehensive statistics an break out cases in Australia.
 This shows: